 Day 10.
 San Ramon-Oxapampa.

-Birding between San Ramon and Oxapampa to camp above Oxapampa on the Antenna road.
-Here we will be night-birding for Cloud Forest Screech Owl, White-throated Screech-Owl and Andean Potoo.
+Birding between San Ramon and Oxapampa to and the Ulcumanu Lodge .
+Here we will be night-birding for Cloud Forest Screech Owl, White-throated Screech-Owl and Andean Potoo, as well as many tanagers and hummingbirds.

 Day 11.
 Additional birding above Oxapampa.